 Eggs come in sizes but they’re never exactly the same.
 Usually a large egg is a little bit less than 1/4 cup.
 My four eggs measured just over 3/4 cup and I added a tiny bit more than 3/4 cup 2% milk and a few teaspoons of water.
 The website calls for 1 Tbsp + 2 tsp of water but I was using 2% milk instead of whole milk so I didn’t need to thin it with as much water.
 I used the same dry measurements as the website so 1 cup flour plus 2 teaspoons and a pinch of salt.
 These measurements make a 12 muffin pan.
 Perfect for 2 people!
 Ok, 4-6 but I love these the next day reheated and filled with leftover meat and gravy.
 These reheat in a warm oven in about 10 minutes and are just as good the next day.

-I didn’t have lard and I wanted to use the meat drippings for gravy so I used a small lump of vegetable shortening in each muffin cup.
-They puffed up beautifully, and, unlike my previous attempts they did not deflate because I had previously been reducing the temperature.
+If you don’t have meat drippings or you’re saving them for gravy you can use a small lump of vegetable shortening in each muffin cup.
+They puff up beautifully, and, unlike my previous attempts they don’t deflate because I had been reducing the temperature.
 Keeping the oven at 450 degrees really works!

 This is what I got.

 The perfect hollow centre.
 It even looks like a wide open mouth just begging for gravy.

 So a little science really helped!

 Pay attention to the measured amounts or even better – weigh them!
 The site claims the perfect ratio is 75 g of flour to 200 g liquid.

 Here are the measured amounts for 12 perfect muffin tin sized Yorkshire Puddings:

 - 2 tsp water if using 2% milk sub 1 tsp of water for milk

 - 1 cup all purpose flour